cgpeanut/smartPension/README.md

 # Setup notes
 # smartPension Interview Tasks
+# Refer to README.pdf doc for more detailed Step by Step with graphics.

 ```
 1. please create a Amazon Linux 2 VM as your control node.